Sex Pistols: Bill Grundy incident and Anarchy Tour

 Although the programme was only broadcast in the London region, the ensuing media coverage occupied the tabloid newspapers for days.
 The Daily Mirror famously ran the headline "The Filth and the Fury!", and asked "Who are these punks?"; other papers such as the Daily Express ("Fury at Filthy TV Chat") and the Daily Telegraph ("4-Letter Words Rock TV") followed suit.
 Thames Television suspended Grundy and the interview effectively ended his career.
-Steve Jones reflected; Grundy was the big dividing line in the Sex Pistols' story.
-Before it, we were all about the music, but from then on it was all about the media.
+Steve Jones reflected that Grundy was the big dividing line in the Sex Pistols' story.
+"Before it, we were all about the music, but from then on it was all about the media.
 In some ways it was our finest moment, but in others it was the beginning of the end ...
-In terms of the Sex Pistols having any kind of long-term future, this sudden acceleration was the worst thing that could possibly have happened.
+In terms of the Sex Pistols having any kind of long-term future, this sudden acceleration was the worst thing that could possibly have happened."